Contents

 The third is the most overlooked.
 Failures generate retries, and retries are additional runs that re-consume context.
 The wider the fan-out, the larger the absolute number of failures on low-success services.

-Expected failures at 10-way parallel, by success band
+Expected failures at 10-way parallel, by success band (illustrative assumptions)

 ~1